 - Gutenberg Editor vs. Elementor Page Builder Plugin FAQs

 Gutenberg & Elementor: What You Should Know

 In turn, what do we know about Elementor?
-It is an up-to-date visual designer without restrictions; you can use and apply it to any website built on WordPress.
-Intuitive, multifunctional, and convenient – these are the first definitions that come to mind after using this drag-n-drop page builder for WP.
-Elementor works with both native WordPress content types and custom content types.
+It is an up-to-date visual builder without limits; you can use and apply it to any website built on WordPress.
+Intuitive, multifunctional, and convenient – these are the first definitions that come to mind after using this drag-n-drop page builder for WordPress.
+Elementor works with both native WordPress pos types and custom post types.